 Today is so-called 'Blue Monday,' allegedly the most miserable day of the year.
-Sure, it's cold, we're all poor from Christmas and a literal cartoon supervillain is being sworn into power later this week, but we don't need made-up reasons to be grumpy alongside the real ones.
+Sure, it's cold and we're all poor from Christmas, but we don't need made-up reasons to be grumpy alongside the real ones.

 The 'finding' that the third Monday in January is somehow the worst was 'calculated' using factors like debt and weather.
 It's ascribed to a "Cardiff University psychologist" called Dr Cliff Arnall, but as exasperated Guardian neuroscience columnist Dean Burnett puts it:

 "To be a Cardiff University psychologist you usually have to be employed/publish research from Cardiff School of Psychology, hence I can claim to be one.
 Dr Arnall briefly taught some psychology-related evening classes at the university's adult education centre.
 Apparently, this makes him a Cardiff University psychologist.
 Using that logic, I'm an Asda manager because I once made one of their staff fetch me a discount chicken."